jalagar/animated-art-engine/README.md

 - If you're on Windows you might get an error where 'python3' does not exist, try modify the `Makefile` and replace python3 with python.
 Thank you!
 - If you don't have brew installed, look at [gifski](https://github.com/ImageOptim/gifski) docs for another way to install gifski or look at [ffmpeg](https://ffmpeg.org/) for MP4.
 - If it says commander missing and you're on Windows, try downloading and extracting GTK (see [https://github.com/jalagar/animated-art-engine/discussions/108](https://github.com/jalagar/animated-art-engine/discussions/108) for more info).
+- If you're on Windows and it says missing library PIL, try rename PIL to pil in step1/build.py and step3/build.py.

 ## How to run?